 Most animations were made by using custom recorded footage as a reference point.
 I then went frame by frame to create the animations to match the reference while adding a bit of dramatization for certain poses to make them more visually exciting.
 In the end the game looks situated in realism while also sporting some of the campy flare of the classic Samurai Movies.

-• Work with leads to create animations that support the aesthetic and creative vision
+• Worked with leads to create animations that support the aesthetic and creative vision

-• Create all animations used in game such as: movement cycles, attack, hurt, and death
+• Created all animations used in game such as: movement cycles, attack, hurt, and death

-• Use live references to ensure realistic and natural looking animations
+• Used live references to ensure realistic and natural looking animations

-• Utilize animation fundamentals to create dramatic but believable character animations
+• Utilized animation fundamentals to create dramatic but believable character animations

 This animation was inspired by the classic samurai movies specifically the common climatic final blow preformed by 2 dashing samurai.
 The exaggerated movements paired with the ending flourish really adds a sense of dramatic flair for what is generally a killing blow in game